-$^{4}$ The required age of father has increased to 65 in 2012 and then to 70 in 2014.
+4The required age of father has increased to 65 in 2012 and then to 70 in 2014.
 Later, the age requirement was abrogated and replaced with a father's disability that impedes him from working.
-This has remained the law until now that this paper is written.
+This has remained the law until now when this paper is written.